 #4: Run With A Friend

-Running accompanied during base training is a great way to pass the time and ensure you will be talking!
-Be sure and show up with plenty of stories to tell.
+Running accompanied during base training is a great way to pass the time and ensure you will be talking.
+Be sure to show up with plenty of stories to tell.

 #5: Be Patient

 Enjoy it.
-How often do you get to run without worrying about how fast you’re going or how many 400 meter intervals at Vo2 Max you have left?
+How often do you get to run without worrying about how fast you’re going or how many 400-meter intervals at VO2 Max or lactate threshold you have left?
 Be patient; you’ll be glad you took the time to do it right.

 From a coaching standpoint, the difference between my athletes who actually followed my advice to stick to an easy pace during their base training phase and those who did not and ran hard anyway is evident.